aws/aws-sdk-js-v3/packages/credential-providers/README.md

 ### Sample files

-This credential provider is only applicable if the profile specified in shared configuration and credentials files contain ALL of the following entries.
+This credential provider is only applicable if the profile specified in shared configuration and credentials files contain ALL the following entries.

 #### `~/.aws/credentials`